manpreet-singh-aiml/AQI-JALANDHAR/README.md

 ## 🙏 Acknowledgment

 This work was supported by a **Seed Fund Grant** under the project *"Personalized Inhalation Estimation of Spatial-Temporally Distributed Air Pollutants and Recommendations for Healthy Lifestyle"* by **Dr. B. R. Ambedkar National Institute of Technology (NIT), Jalandhar**.

+> 🌟 **Principal Investigator (PI): Dr. Jaspal Kaur Saini**
+> Recipient of the Seed Fund Grant under which this work was carried out.

-Dr. Jaspal Kaur Saini received the seed grant to pursue this work, and Mr. Manpreet Singh contributed as a Summer Intern at NIT Jalandhar.
+**Er.
+Manpreet Singh** contributed as a Summer Intern at NIT Jalandhar during the course of this work.
 The authors sincerely thank the institute for the necessary financial support.

 ---